rkaunismaa/NLP4HTML/README.md

 This really should be very easy to do with srapy!
 Trying to scrape yahoo finance ....

 Trying to see what I can get going using [ScrappyYahooFinance](https://github.com/iaugustine/WebScraping_Scrapy_YahooFinanceData)

+## Saturday, July 15, 2023

+So looks like I've been blocked by Yahoo Finance ... time to figure out how to use a proxy server!